dotnet/orleans/index.md

 [Discussion forum and questions](https://orleans.codeplex.com/discussions).

 * **[Orleans on StackOverflow](http://stackoverflow.com/questions/tagged/orleans)**
 More questions about Orleans.
-We generally prefer people ask questions on GitHub or [Codeplex](https://orleans.codeplex.com/discussions) but will answer stackoverflow questions as well.
+We generally prefer that people ask questions on [GitHub](https://github.com/dotnet/orleans/issues) or [Codeplex](https://orleans.codeplex.com/discussions) but will answer stackoverflow questions as well.

 * **[Links](Links)**
 Blog posts, articles and other links about Orleans.